terra-money/docs/docs/Reference/terrad/README.md

 To connect to the full-node, you need an address in the `https://<host>:<port>` format, for example `https://77.87.106.33:26657`.
 This address has to be communicated by the full-node operator you choose to trust.
 You will use this address in the following section.

+If you are not running a node yet would like to communicate through terrad, lists of public nodes can be found [here](https://docs.terra.money/Reference/endpoints.html#private-rpc-endpoints.

 ## Configuring terrad

 `terrad` enables you to interact with the node that runs on the Terra network, whether you run it yourself or not.
 To configure `terrad`, edit the the `config.toml` file in the `~/.terra/config/` directory.